 Many of these tests help spot future diseases or health concerns, which can affect insurance companies in the long run.
 Robert Cook-Deegan, who co-authored a study, “Genetic Testing for Alzheimer’s and Long-Term Care Insurance,” said insurance executives are worried about these kinds of tests.

 “They say that this could put them out of business,” he said.

-What Cooke-Deegan and his fellow researchers discovered is that people who take a genetic test to find out if they have traits that lead to Alzheimer’s are five times more likely to purchase long-term care (LTC) insurance, which would cover most of their expenses if -- or in all probability when -- they need years of nursing home care.
+Here’s why: In his research, Cook-Deegan and his fellow researchers discovered that people who take a genetic test to find out if they have traits that lead to Alzheimer’s are five times more likely to purchase LTC insurance.
+LTC insurance would cover most of their expenses if — or in all probability when — they need years of nursing home care.
 It’s like taking out a million-dollar life insurance policy the day before you know that you’re going to die.
 The stock market would call it “trading on insider information.”

 Our genetic makeup determines who we are: eye and hair color and height.
 We inherit our genes from our ancestors, who pass on to us both their strengths and a predisposition to certain diseases.

 If a mother is diagnosed with breast cancer, oncologists are likely to recommend that her children undergo a BRCA gene test to determine if they, too, are predisposed.

 The same is true with the ApoE or Alzheimer’s gene.
 There is no cure for the more than 5 million Americans living with Alzheimer’s.
 By 2050, that number may reach 16 million.
 The annual cost for Alzheimer’s patients’ care is $259 billion.